NikolaiRadke/Nokolino_diy/README.md

 Like his big brother NOKO, the little NOKOlino delights it's surroundings with cheeky comments.
 But unlike NOKO he is more obstinate - no radio, a display, no frills.
 Instead of an Arduino he has a small **ATtiny** microcontroller, only one on-off switch and a big button.
 But he is small, can stay active for days and is, in contrast to his big brother, very easy to build.

 Another useful application option would be to use the hardware without the monster suit as a **music box** in an old used doll to bring it back to modern days, maybe with other sounds or songs.

+What does he to - technically?
+Whenever you press his button, he will laugh.
+And when he's just turned on, he says something random randomly every statistically 10 minutes.
+That's ist.
+Quiet a lot for a stuffed monster!

 **NOKOlino** stands for **NO**ra and Ni**KO**s monster - the appendix **lino** describes the small version.